 - 1. The residency program shall be administered and directed by a professionally competent healthcare professional (hereafter referred to as the "program director") who is administratively responsible and fully accountable for the residency program, including compliance with these Accreditation Standards and with Accreditation Policies and Procedures. - 2.
 The program director may delegate: - a) coordination of the program to a qualified residency coordinator; - b) administration responsibilities to one or more qualified persons; and - c) preceptor responsibilities to other qualified persons. - 3.
-The program director shall have: - a) recognition from peers or professional organizations for leadership in the profession; - b) administrative experience of at least two years' duration, where administrative experience is interpreted to mean experience as a director, manager, coordinator, supervisor, senior or lead clinician, course master (coordinator), or faculty section head; - c) demonstrated ability to supervise, teach, and mentor residents, through past or present participation as a preceptor, tutor, course coordinator, or professor; - d) membership in a professional society; and - e) made a sustained contribution to advancing practice. - 4.
-The residency coordinator shall: - a) have recognition from peers or professional organizations for leadership in the profession: - b) have completed an accredited pharmacy residency (CPRB or American Society of Health-System Pharmacists [ASHP] Commission on Credentialing) or equivalent advanced practice (post-licensure) training in the field of pharmacy (e.g., Fellowship, Doctor of Pharmacy as a second professional degree, advanced [year 2] pharmacy residency, Master's degree in advanced pharmacotherapy, or PhD) OR certification in the defined area of practice (where such certification is available from a recognized organization) OR equivalent experience, where equivalent experience is interpreted as three years' experience (in departments where the coordinator or director does not have experience in the defined area of practice, an assistant who is an expert in the practice area should be engaged);
+The program director shall have: - a) recognition from peers or professional organizations for leadership in the profession; - administrative experience of at least two years' duration, where administrative experience is interpreted to mean experience as a director, manager, coordinator, supervisor, senior or lead clinician, course master (coordinator), or faculty section head; - c) demonstrated ability to supervise, teach, and mentor residents, through past or present participation as a preceptor, tutor, course coordinator, or professor; - d) membership in a professional society; and

-- c) have an active pharmacy practice in the defined area of practice of the residency; - d) hold membership in the Canadian Society of Hospital Pharmacists; and - e) have made contributions to advancing pharmacy practice in the defined area of practice.
+- e) made a sustained contribution to advancing practice. - 4.
+The residency coordinator(s) shall: - a) have recognition from peers or professional organizations for leadership in the profession; - b) have completed an accredited pharmacy residency (CPRB or American Society of Health-System Pharmacists [ASHP] Commission on Credentialing) or equivalent advanced practice (postlicensure) training in the field of pharmacy (e.g., Fellowship, Doctor of Pharmacy as a second professional degree, advanced [year 2] pharmacy residency, Master's degree in advanced pharmacotherapy, or PhD) OR certification in the defined area of practice (where such certification is available from a recognized organization) OR equivalent experience, where equivalent experience is interpreted as three years' experience; - c) have expertise with an active practice in the defined area of practice of the residency OR must appoint an assistant (e.g. lead preceptor, co-coordinator, etc.), who is an expert with an active practice in the defined area of practice of the residency and meets conditions listed in a,b above and d below; - d) hold membership in the Canadian Society of Healthcare-Systems Pharmacy; and - e) have made contributions to advancing pharmacy practice in the defined area of practice OR must appoint an assistant (e.g. lead preceptor, co-coordinator, etc.), who has made contributions to advancing pharmacy practice in the defined area of practice and meets conditions listed in a,b,c,d above.